eddieblu/.github/profile/uxdesign/uxdesign.md

 > Source: Lycos.com 1999

-The key point of this example is that simplicity attracts users' attention and engages them in the application experience.
+The key point of this example is that simplicity attracts a user's attention and engages them in the application experience.
 Building off of Google's positive reaction, other major applications immediately followed their example.
 Here is the initial experience when visiting facebook's application for the first time.
 Notice that it simply states the purpose of the application and invites the user to create an account.

 ![Simplicity](designSimplicityFB.jpg)